xinjin/course-net-assignment/assignment3/README.md

 In addition to completing each of these methods, you are free to add additional fields (instance variables) or helper methods to the `DVrouter` and `LSrouter` classes.

 You will be graded on whether your solutions find lowest cost paths in the face of link failures and additions.
 Here are a few further simplifications:
 * Each client and router in the network simulation has a single static address.
-Do not worry about address prefixes, families, or masks
+Do not worry about address prefixes, families, or masks.

 * You do not need to worry about packet authentication and checksums.
-Assume that a lower layer protocol handles corruption checking
+Assume that a lower layer protocol handles corruption checking.

 * As long your routers behave correctly when notified of link additions and failures, you do not need to worry about time-to-live (TTL) fields.
 The network simulations are short and routers/links will not fail silently.

 * The slides discuss the "count-to-infinity" problem for distance-vector routing.
 You will need to handle this problem.
 You can use the heuristic discussed in the slides.
-Setting infinity = 16 is fine for the networks in this assignment.
+Setting infinity = 100 is fine for the networks in this assignment.

 * Link-state routing involves reliably flooding link state updates.
 You will need to use **sequence numbers** to distinguish new updates from old updates, but you will not need to check (via acknowledgements and retransmissions) that LSPs send successfully between adjacent routers.
 Assume that a lower-level protocol makes single-hop sends reliable.

+* Link-state routing involves computing shortest paths.
+You can choose to implement Dijkstra's algorithm, and the pseudo code is in the slides.
+Since this is a networking class instead of a data structures and algorithms class, you can also use a Python package like NetworkX.
+We have pre-installed the NetworkX package in the VM.
+You need to run `vagrant reload --provision` if you haven't done this already for this assignment.

 * Finally, LS and DV routing involve periodically sending routing information even if no detected change has occurred.
 This allows changes occurring far away in the network to propagate even if some routers do not change their routing tables in response to these changes (important for this assignment).
 It also allows detection of silent router failures (not tested in this assignment).
 You implementations should send periodic routing packets every `heartbeatTime` milliseconds where `heartbeatTime` is an argument to the `DVrouter` or `LSrouter` constructor.
 You will regularly get the current time in milliseconds as an argument to the `handleTime` method (see below).